XDF2018/SDSOC_CV_ML/readme.md

 ### Theory of Operation: Pixel Format Conversion

-Our See3Cam camera from E-Con Systems will provide YUYV data at up to 1080p resolutions, but to avoid an input scaling step you will configure it to provide raw YUYV data at your requested 640x480 resolution.
+Our Logitech webcam will provide YUYV data at up to 1080p resolutions, but to avoid an input scaling step you will configure it to provide raw YUYV data at your requested 640x480 resolution.
 You  then need to convert that data in memory to RGB data that your neural network